dart-lang/sdk/runtime/vm/service/service.md

 enum EventKind {
   // Notification that a new isolate has started.
   IsolateStart,

+  // Notification that an isolate is ready to run.
+  IsolateRunnable,

   // Notification that an isolate has exited.
   IsolateExit,